Shell gorget

 Shell gorgets are a Native American art form of polished, carved shell pendants worn around the neck.
 The gorgets are frequently engraved, and are sometimes highlighted with pigments, or fenestrated (pierced with openings).

-Shell gorgets were most common in Eastern Woodlands of the United States, during the Hopewell tradition (200 BCE– 500 CE) and Mississippian cultural period (ca. 800–1500 CE); however, tribes from other regions and time periods also carved shell gorgets.
+Shell gorgets were most common in Eastern Woodlands of the United States, during the Hopewell tradition (200 BCE – 500 CE) and Mississippian cultural period (c.
+800–1500 CE); however, tribes from other regions and time periods also carved shell gorgets.
 The earliest shell gorgets date back to 3000 years BP.
 They are believed to have been insignia of status or rank, either civic, military, or religious, or amulets of protective medicine.
 Due to the placement of the holes in the gorgets, they are also thought to be spinners that could produce whistling sounds.